Got questions? Here are some of the most frequently asked.

 Are young puppies allowed at Joey’s Doggie Day Care?

-We can accept puppies once they are 6 months old.
+We can accept puppies once they are a year old.
 The small group environment is great for social development, the perfect place to learn doggy airs and graces.
-Small and young dogs even have a special section of the field all to themselves.
+Small dogs even have a special section of the field all to themselves.

 Are the dogs ever left alone?